kb-dk/repository-mirror/ARCHITECTURE.md

 They reflect the statuses in the publication and preview servers, respectively.

+#### 4.2 Store them in database (eXist)

 If a user is about to preview or publish a branch X, we use a git diff to calculate the set of files that differ between the two.
-Then we do a git pull into the appropriate local branch and store the corresponding files into the database from where they are then indexed in SOLR.
+Then we do a git pull into the appropriate local branch and store the corresponding files into the database

+#### 4.3 Request indexing service for index documents from database and store them in indexer

+Retrieve indexobject and store them to index (Solr)

-### 5. If failure in 3-4 above, messages should be passed to those who can do something about it
+### 5. If failure in 4.1-4.3 above, messages should be passed to those who can do something about it

-Task should be stored somewhere for re-execution

 ### 6. Upon successful loading in 4. above, the data become directly available in the environment selected in 2 above.